Polaris (icebreaker): Power and propulsion

 Polaris features a novel propulsion system consisting of three electrically driven ABB Azipod propulsion units, one of which is located in the bow of the vessel.
 The stern propulsion units are rated at 6.5 megawatts each while the azimuth thruster in the bow has propulsion power of 6 megawatts.
 Each ice-strengthened Azipod unit has a four-bladed stainless steel propeller with removable blades and weighs 135 tons.
 This new type of propulsion system was selected to fulfill the strict operational capability requirements set by the Finnish Transport Agency particularly in ridged ice fields.
 The combined propulsion power of the three propulsion units, 19 MW, makes Polaris the most powerful icebreaker ever to fly the Finnish flag as well as the most powerful icebreaker built specifically for escort operations in the Baltic Sea.

 Based on ice model tests carried out before the vessel is delivered, Polaris is capable of continuously breaking level ice with a thickness of 1.8 m at 3.5 kn and maintain a speed of 9.2 kn in 0.87 m unbroken ice.
 While the ice in the northern parts of the Gulf of Bothnia does not get thicker than about 1 m even during the hardest winters, the high icebreaking capability allows the vessel to operate efficiently in all prevailing ice conditions, particularly heavily ridged ice fields, and maintain a high average escort speed through the winter.
 In open water, the vessel has a trial speed of 17 kn.

-The icebreaker, which has a bollard pull of about 214 metric tons, can also be utilized for emergency towing of stricken vessels.
+The icebreaker, which has a bollard pull of about 214 metric tons, can also be used for emergency towing of stricken vessels.